 Here are screenshots of my Master List and Need List.
 (These are just the first few items on the list, which scrolls down.)

-RetainIt (current price: $1.99 – subject to change) This is another app with tons of features, but the only one I use is the Notebooks.
+RetainIt (unfortunately, it is no longer available.
+I will update with a replacement app as soon as I find one for you.)
+This is another app with tons of features, but the only one I use is the Notebooks.
 I have created a notebook for each non-grocery store that I go to on a regular basis – Home Depot, Wal-Mart, Ocean State Job Lot (a discount store that sells primarily close-out items), the Dollar Store and Joann Fabrics.
 As needed, I create another notebook called Clothes, which is the only non-store based list I keep.
 How I shop for clothes is a whole other post, which you can read here.

 Within each notebook is a shopping list.
 Sometimes I add the same item to more than one list, because I don’t always go to all the stores in one shopping trip.
 For example, if I need 1/4″ elastic for a sewing project, I put it on the Joann Fabrics list and the Wal-Mart list, since the item is sold at both places.
 Here in town, both stores are right next to each other, but I go to Wal-Mart first because the prices are better and I can get most of what I need there.
 So when I shop at Wal-Mart, I check my other lists to see if I can get all those items too.